socrates018/iot-project/README.md

 **University Course Project – Internet of Things  & Applications**

 This repository contains the final project for a university course on IoT Systems.
 The project demonstrates the design and implementation of a scalable, real-time environmental monitoring system using modern IoT technologies.
-It covers the full stack from embedded firmware to cloud-based data visualization.

 **Project Team:**
 - Team No.19